dlroxe/eIF4F.analysis/README.md

 ## Download datasets and analysis script

-Download `Script` folder of our GitHub repository.

 Clone (download) eIF4.analysis repository on GitHub.

 ``` bash
 git clone https://github.com/a3609640/eIF4F.analysis.git
 ```

-Two script files are stored in the `Script` folder downloaded from our GitHub repository: `Download.sh` and `Analysis.R`.
-Run `Download.sh` from `Script` folder.
+Two script files are stored in the `Script` folder from our GitHub
+repository: `Download.sh` and `Analysis.R`.
+Run `Download.sh` from
+`Script` folder.

 ``` bash
 bash ~/github/eIF4F.analysis/Script/Download.sh
 ```

-`Download.sh` is a bash script to download all needed datasets (TCGA, GTEx, CPTAC, CCLE and etc) from URLs and unzip them. `Download.sh` will create the `~/Downloads/EIF_data` directory to store all downloaded datasets.
+`Download.sh` is the following bash script that downloads all needed datasets (TCGA, GTEx, CPTAC, CCLE and etc) from URLs and unzip them.
+`Download.sh` will create the `~/Downloads/EIF_data` directory to store all downloaded datasets.

 ``` bash
 #!/bin/sh